 On the resource page?

 I don’t know if this should be on the Resources page, but it may be a good idea to make this kind of thing part of the website somewhere.
-Note that there are existing sites that collect Dark Patterns (i.e. darkpatterns.org) which can be on the Resource page (btw we also collect them on the forum in Identifying dark patterns on the web).
+Note that there are existing sites that collect Dark Patterns (i.e. darkpatterns.org) which can be on the Resource page (btw we also collect them on the forum in Identifying deception patterns on the web).

 Security appliances